eficode-academy/artifactory-katas/jenkins-build/README.md

 ```

 * The `props` attribute is no longer used for setting properties, but as a filter for only downloading the ones where the given property is set.

+Now all you need is downloading it through: `server.download spec: downloadSpec, buildInfo: buildInfo`

 ### Tasks